rodumani/CS374/dp8/FinalReport.md

 - `UI screenshots or walkthrough` part might be the most exciting and strongest, because Many of the prototype's features are designed to meet user needs and address a variety of usability issues.

+# 3. Video
+You could watch our video in [here](https://www.youtube.com/watch?v=UbCikJJBA-A&feature=youtu.be).

-# 3. Iteration
+# 4. Iteration
-## 3-1.
+## 4-1.
 How did you spend the DP8 period for iteration?
 Why?
 1. We fixed several bugs found on DP7 period.

 - To make our prototype running smoothly, we had to fix bugs.
 To finalize our prototype, we fixed bugs.